Dublin, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 75.1 km2, of which 72.2 km2 are land and 2.8 km2 are water, comprising 3.78% of the town.
 The northern slopes of Mount Monadnock occupy the southern part of town.
-The highest point in Dublin is along Monadnock's northeast ridge, where the elevation reaches 2834 ft above sea level at the town line.
+The highest point in Dublin is along Monadnock's northeastern ridge, where the elevation reaches 2834 ft above sea level at the town line.
 Roughly the western half of Dublin lies within the Connecticut River watershed, drained by tributaries of the Ashuelot River, with the eastern half located in the Merrimack River watershed, drained by tributaries of the Contoocook River.

 The ponds in Dublin include Monadnock Lake (now known as Dublin Pond), Farnum (Dark) Pond, and Wight Pond, as well as Howe, Knight, and Electric Company reservoirs.

 Dublin Pond is a clean sheet of water that has brought many families of wealth to the area.
-It is surrounded by a vast area of woods leading to the edge of the summit of Mount Monadnock, and from its surface the summit and northwest sides of the mountain are visible.
+It is surrounded by a vast area of woods leading to the edge of the summit of Mount Monadnock, and from its surface the summit and northwestern sides of the mountain are visible.
 At the right hour on the right kind of day, the mountain is clearly reflected upon the surface of the pond.

 The town is crossed by New Hampshire Route 101 and New Hampshire Route 137.
 NH 101 leads east 6 mi to Peterborough and west 8 mi to Marlborough and 13 mi to Keene.
 NH 137 leads north 7 mi to Hancock and south 6 mi to Jaffrey.